Claims Payment Policy & Other Information

 Out-of-network liability and balance billing

 If you receive services from an out-of-network provider, these services may not be covered at all under the plan.
-In that case, you will be responsible for all charges billed to you by the out-of-network provider.
+In that case, you will be responsible for all charges billed to you by the out-of-network provider, also referred to as balanced billing.
 If the out-of-network services are covered, in most cases, you will have to pay significantly more than what you would pay an in-network provider because of lower benefit levels and higher cost sharing.
 Additionally, out-of-network providers have not contracted with us or any Blue Cross and/or Blue Shield plan for negotiated discounts and can bill you for amounts in excess of the allowed amounts under the plan.

 If you receive out-of-network benefits for a medical emergency in the emergency room of a hospital, those services will be paid at the applicable in-network coinsurance amounts for such benefits described in your benefit booklet and subject to the in-network calendar year deductible.
 The allowed amount for such out-of-network benefits will be determined in accordance with the requirements of the applicable Federal law.